Wednesday, August 13th 2025

 Saltworks Technologies Inc

-Ben Sparrow is the Chief Engineer of Saltworks Technologies, and a professional mechanical engineer.
-He is proud to lead Saltworks' team of professional engineers and innovators developing advanced industrial desalination processes.
-Ben's background spans heavy construction, innovation, process development, manufacturing, modularization, digitization, and technology commercialization.
+Benjamin Sparrow is the Chief Engineer and CEO of Saltworks Technologies, and a professional mechanical engineer with over 20 years of experience.
+He leads Saltworks’ team of engineers and innovators in developing advanced modular industrial desalination and lithium refining solutions for global industries.
+Ben’s background spans heavy construction, innovation, process development, manufacturing, modularization, digitization, and technology commercialization.
+He brings deep expertise in business strategy, leadership, and project execution—successfully delivering complex technologies to industrial clients worldwide.